-Lorraine Chapman joined Boston Conservatory in 2012 and is an Instructor in the Dance Division.
+Lorraine Chapman joined the Conservatory in 2012 and is an instructor in the Dance Division.

-Chapman danced professionally with Eliot Feld Ballets (New York), Ballet British Columbia under the artistic direction of Balanchine muse Patricia Neary, as well as for several Boston-based choreographers including Amy Spencer, Richard Colton, Diane Arvanites, Jose Mateo, and Marcus Schulkind.
-As a choreographer Chapman has received several grants and has created works for numerous festivals and companies, officially forming her own company, LCTC, in 2002.
-LCTC is one of Boston’s most notable contemporary dance companies and is represented by Pentacle, a NYC-based management support organization.
+Chapman danced professionally with Eliot Feld Ballet (New York) and Ballet British Columbia under the artistic direction of Balanchine muse Patricia Neary, as well as for several Boston-based choreographers, including Amy Spencer, Richard Colton, Diane Arvanites, Jose Mateo, and Marcus Schulkind.
+As a choreographer, Chapman has received several grants and has created works for numerous festivals and companies, officially forming her own company, LCTC, in 2002.
+LCTC is one of Boston’s most notable contemporary dance companies and is represented by Pentacle, a New York City-based management support organization.

-Chapman received her training at The Royal Winnipeg Ballet School and L'Ecole Superieure De Danse Du Quebec, as well as from renowned Boston veterans including Francis Kotelly and Samuel Kurkjian.
+Chapman received her training at the Royal Winnipeg Ballet School and L'Ecole supérieure de ballet du Québec, as well as from such renowned Boston veterans as Frances Kotelly and Samuel Kurkjian.
 With equal training and professional experience in all of the classical ballet forms and in many of the modern and contemporary dance modalities, Chapman brings a particular and unique knowledge into her classroom.
-Additionally, she at the Ballet Arts Centre of Winchester and is co-director of their pre-professional performing groups and company track.
+Additionally, she teaches at the Ballet Arts Centre of Winchester and is codirector of the center's preprofessional performing groups and company track.